notkisk/transformer-implementation/README.md

 3. **architecture modularity**: the repeated layers with consistent patterns (sublayer → residual connection → normalization) make the architecture both elegant and practical.

-4. **masking complexity**: proper attention masking is crucial for maintaining the auto-regressive property in the decoder, requiring careful handling of padding and causal constraints.

-5. **positional encoding effectiveness**: sinusoidal positional encodings allow the model to learn to attend to relative positions, which is difficult with learned positional embeddings.
+4. **positional encoding effectiveness**: sinusoidal positional encodings allow the model to learn to attend to relative positions, which is difficult with learned positional embeddings.

 this implementation faithfully reproduces the original "attention is all you need" architecture while adding modern engineering practices for robustness and maintainability. the model provides a solid foundation for understanding how attention mechanisms work and serves as a reference implementation for the revolutionary architecture that changed deep learning.